ruitaoz/FaceRecognitionApp/README.md

-Imput the img-link to detect the face on the image.
+Input the img-link to detect the face on the image.